-Starting in 1999, repairs were carried out and the building was restored back to its original state, as well as being updated for modern day use.
+Starting in 1999, repairs were carried out, and the building was restored back to its original state, as well as being updated for modern-day use.
 The work took three and a half years to complete.
-Furniture and internal pillars around building were reused as part of the process.
+Furniture and internal pillars around the building were reused as part of the process.

 However, Iwamoto ran into difficulties with his investments and sadly took his own life at the age of 39 before the building was completed.

 Numerous concerts by famous artists and celebrity lectures have been held here. “‘Aida’ was performed by a Russian opera group in the Taisho era.
 Since the Second World War, the Public Hall has hosted events such as a lecture by Helen Keller and a celebration for Yuri Gagarin,” Nakamura-san tells us.
 Looking at the articles on display in the exhibition room helps you can really appreciate the history of the building.